 New Jersey decriminalized cannabis in 2021; however, as a federally funded organization, there are still restrictions on its use and possession at the College.
 No student, regardless of age, may use or possess cannabis on College property.
 If a student has medical approval for cannabis, they should consult with the Accessibility Resource Center to assess their options, as cannabis is still prohibited on campus.
-Those in violation may have their cannabis confiscated and an emergency contact called to remove it from campus.
+Those in violation may have their cannabis confiscated and disposed.